belbert/VCVTB/CORE/README.md

 # Changes in .idd
 -----

-Maximum numer of iterations in AirflowNetwork:SimulationControl was increased to 300000
+Maximum number of iterations in AirflowNetwork:SimulationControl was increased to 300000
 ---------------------------------------------------------------------------------------

 AirflowNetwork:SimulationControl,